General Admission Policy

 Revocation of Admission

 If Johns Hopkins University receives false, fraudulent, deceitful, or misrepresented information that is material to student admissions as part of the application process, the student is subject to sanctions.
-These sanctions can include denial or revocation of admission and revocation of credits or degree(s) earned at Johns Hopkins University.
-Johns Hopkins University will notate the imposed sanctions on the student's transcript and may notify other institutions where a student is or seeks to enroll of the imposed sanctions.
+These sanctions can include denial or revocation of admission, as well as revocation of credits or degree(s) earned at Johns Hopkins University.
+Johns Hopkins University will note the imposed sanctions on the student's transcript and may notify other institutions where a student is or seeks to enroll of the imposed sanctions.

 Admissions Records Maintenance and Disposal

 All admissions documents, including academic records sent from other institutions and graduate admission exams, become the property of the Office of Admissions and part of the applicant's official university file.
 These documents will not be returned to the applicant.
 Admission credentials are retained for only one year.
-They are subsequently destroyed if applicants do not register for courses within the period for which the offer of admission is valid, have been denied admission, do not respond to requests for additional information, or fail to submit complete applications.
+They are subsequently destroyed if applicants do not register for courses within the period for which the admission offer is valid, have been denied admission, fail to respond to requests for additional information, or submit incomplete applications.

 Admissions Deadlines